 - (1) The nursing home at all times meets the minimal staffing levels required by of this rule at all times.
 No staff simultaneously assigned to the staffing schedules of the nursing home and the residential care facility, certified intermediate care facility for individuals with intellectual disabilities, or adult day program shallwill be counted towards meeting the staffing requirements standards of this rule; - (2) The other licensed residential care facility or certified intermediate care facility for individuals with intellectual disabilities, at all times meet their applicable staffing level levels requirements at all times.
-Shared nursing home staff shall may not be counted towards meeting the minimum staffing requirements levels for the other licensed residential care facility; - (3) Separate staffing schedules are maintained for the nursing home, residential care facility, certified intermediate care facility for individuals with intellectual disabilities, and adult day care program; - (4) The sharing of staff does not adversely affect the quality and timeliness of meeting the care needs of the nursing home, residential care facility, or intermediate care facility for individuals with intellectual disabilities residents and the participants of the adult day care program; - (5) The nursing home, residential care facility, intermediate care facility for individuals with intellectual disabilities and adult day care program are within two minutes or less response time from each other; and - (6) The monitoring of the call signal systems in the nursing home and residential care facility are not disrupted and the use of call signal systems is not limited to emergency use only. - (J) Each nursing home shallwill maintain records necessary for the director to ascertain compliance with the requirements standards set forth in of this rule. - (K) Nothing in this rule shallis to be be construed as authorizing an unlicensed individual to provide services that require the entail individual to be licensed licensure under Title 47 of the Revised Code or a health care professional to provide services outside the professional's licensed scope of practice. - (L) The nursing home will maintain each employee's current home address in each employee's personnel file.
+Shared nursing home staff shall may not be counted towards meeting the minimum staffing requirements levels for the other licensed residential care facility; - (3) Separate staffing schedules are maintained for the nursing home, residential care facility, certified intermediate care facility for individuals with intellectual disabilities, and adult day care program; - (4) The sharing of staff does not adversely affect the quality and timeliness of meeting the care needs of the nursing home, residential care facility, or intermediate care facility for individuals with intellectual disabilities residents and the participants of the adult day care program; - (5) The nursing home, residential care facility, intermediate care facility for individuals with intellectual disabilities and adult day care program are within two minutes or less response time from each other; and - (6) The monitoring of the call signal systems in the nursing home and residential care facility are not disrupted and the use of call signal systems is not limited to emergency use only. - (J) Each nursing home shallwill maintain records necessary for the director to ascertain compliance with the requirements standards set forth inof this rule. - (K) Nothing in this rule shallis to be be construed as authorizing an unlicensed individual to provide services that require the entail individual to be licensed licensure under Title 47 of the Revised Code or a health care professional to provide services outside the professional's licensed scope of practice. - (L) The nursing home will verify each employee's home address on an annual basis, document the address in the employees personnel file, and request that the employee provide notification of any changes to their home address in the event that it changes.